mmdsmb/local_spark_setup/README.md

-# [WIP] Setting up local development environment for Spark
+# Setting up local development environment for Spark

-Code for post at [Setting up local development environment for Spark](https://www.startdataengineering.com/post/data-modeling-join-groupby/)
+Code for post at [Setting up local development environment for Spark](https://www.startdataengineering.com/post/spark-local-setup/)

 The objective of this repo is to provide a simple-to-setup way to run & develop on Spark locally.